wb2osz/direwolf/README.md

 ### Decoded Information from Radio Emissions for Windows Or Linux Fans ###

-In the early days of Amateur Packet Radio, it was necessary to use an expensive “Terminal Node Controller” (TNC) with specialized hardware.
+In the early days of Amateur Packet Radio, it was necessary to use an expensive "Terminal Node Controller" (TNC) with specialized hardware.
 Those days are gone.
-You can now get better results at lower cost by connecting your radio to the “soundcard” interface of a computer and using software to decode the signals.
+You can now get better results at lower cost by connecting your radio to the "soundcard" interface of a computer and using software to decode the signals.

 Why settle for mediocre receive performance from a 1980's technology  TNC using an old modem chip?
 Dire Wolf decodes over 1000 error-free frames from Track 2 of the [WA8LMF TNC Test CD](https://github.com/wb2osz/direwolf/tree/dev/doc/WA8LMF-TNC-Test-CD-Results.pdf), leaving all the hardware TNCs, and first generation "soundcard" modems, behind in the dust.